- Stop the Alfresco Content Services server.

 - remote-node: contains content services node software and configuration file

-Install the repository AMP file or files.
-Navigate to the
+Install the repository AMP file.
+Navigate to the amps-repository

-amps-repository directory and copy the file or files to the
+directory and copy the following file to the amps folder.

-directory.
-Navigate to the bin directory and run the Module
+Navigate to the bin directory and run the Module Management Tool

 For Alfresco Share: